Excellent Cadaver

 Excellent Cadaver is an American film and television production company founded by actress Jennifer Lawrence in 2018.
-The company has produced the drama Causeway (2022) and the comedy No Hard Feelings (2023), both starring Lawrence.
+The company has produced the drama Causeway (2022), the comedy No Hard Feelings (2023), and the psychological drama Die My Love (2025), all starring Lawrence.

 History

 In 2018, Excellent Cadaver was founded by actress Jennifer Lawrence.
 Lawrence produces with her producing partner, Justine Ciarrocchi.

 In October 2018, it was announced that the company had signed a first-look deal with Makeready, who will finance and produce independently with Excellent Cadaver, or through Makeready's finance and production deals with Universal Pictures and Entertainment One.

-Filmmaker Don Herzfeldt was approached by Lawrence to create an animated logo for the company.
+Filmmaker Don Hertzfeldt was approached by Lawrence to create an animated logo for the company.
 The logo was featured in the company's first feature film, Causeway.
 In January 2023, Causeway went on to receive the company's first Academy Award nomination for Brian Tyree Henry in the Best Supporting Actor category.

 In 2023, the company’s second feature film, No Hard Feelings, grossed over $89 million at the box office and earned Lawrence a nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 That same year, the company's first documentary and third production, Bread and Roses directed by Afghan filmmaker Sahra Mani, about the 2021 Taliban takeover’s effects on women premiered at the 2023 Cannes Film Festival to critical acclaim.
 The production team went on to receive a Peabody Award and an Emmy nomination for Outstanding Current Affairs Documentary at the 46th News and Documentary Emmy Awards for their work on the documentary.

-In 2024, Lawrence — alongside Chelsea and Hillary Clinton — executive produced the documentary Zurawski v Texas about the eponymous court case surrounding reproductive rights in Texas, which premiered at the 51st Telluride Film Festival.
+In 2024, Lawrence—alongside Chelsea and Hillary Clinton—executive produced the documentary Zurawski v Texas about the eponymous court case surrounding reproductive rights in Texas, which premiered at the 51st Telluride Film Festival.
 Following the release of Zurawski v Texas and the impending presidential election, Lawrence spoke of the importance of using her company to produce projects: "That's the beautiful, amazing thing about film and documentaries.
 Hearing facts or listening to the news, hearing certain things happen, it's very easy to forget until you actually see human existence and you see what's going on.
 I think that's when minds can be changed."